-- Adjustments can be made in 1-degree increments.
+- You can make adjustments in one-degree increments.

 - Automatically shuts off upon reaching the desired temperature.

-- It usually works 4 degrees off the preset temperature.
+- It usually works four degrees off the preset temperature.

 This is the best 300 Watt aquarium heater that you will find on the market.
-It comes with an adjustment knob that allows you to change the temperature according to the requirements conveniently.
-The best part is that you can use it inside a freshwater tank and a saltwater tank without any problems.
-This aquarium heater is ideally suitable for tanks that are up to 50 to 80 gallons in size.
+It comes with an adjustment knob that allows you to easily change the temperature according to the requirements.
+The best part is that you can use it inside a freshwater tank or a saltwater tank without any problems.
+This aquarium heater is suitable for tanks that are up to 50 to 80 gallons in size.

-However, you will have to keep it closer to your outlet because it comes with a six-foot cable only.
+However, you will have to keep it closer to your power outlet because it only comes with a six-foot cable.
 Also, make sure the outlet is rated 110V to 120V.

-This 300w aquarium heater is effortless to install and comes with a couple of suction cups that allow you to fix it inside the tank.
+This 300w aquarium heater doesn’t require a lot of time to install and comes with a couple of suction cups that allow you to fix it inside the tank.
 The suction cups don’t lose their grip either.
 The heater can maintain the temperature of your tank for an extended period.

 - It features an LED display for convenient viewing.